oracle-cne/ocne/doc/cluster-management/olvm.md

 The oVirt datacenter name

 ### olvmVmIpProfile
 The profile that describes VM IP information.
-This profile is an OLVMMCluster concept (hence the name)
+This profile is an OLVMMCluster concept (hence the name).
 ```
       olvmVmIpProfile:
         name: default-ip